 Maybe you like being in an education environment – just not in the classroom.
 If you’re passionate about education but know that you don’t want to teach, a wide variety of career opportunities are still available to you.

 Education Administration.
 Move from the classroom to the front office.
 Make an impact on a larger group of students.
-Principals and superintendents set policy and make decisions on a school-wide or school district-wide level.
+Education administrators, such as principals and superintendents, set policy and make decisions on a school-wide or school district-wide level.
 They work with teachers and the school board, review curriculum, develop educational policies, manage budgets and personnel, and much more.
-If you’re interested in taking your career this route, you will likely need an advanced degree, such as an EdD in Educational Leadership and Management – an investment that is sure to pay off.
+If you’re interested in taking your career this route, you will likely need an advanced degree, such as a Master’s degree or an EdD in Educational Leadership and Management – an investment that is sure to pay off.

 Instructional Coordinator.
 Quality curriculum is a decisive factor in the effectiveness of education.
-Instructional coordinators evaluate, develop, and implement curriculum for schools to ensure that it is meeting standards established by local school boards, as well as state and federal regulations.
+An instructional coordinator evaluates, develops, and implements curriculum for schools to ensure that it is meeting standards established by local school boards, as well as state and federal regulations.
 Instructional coordinators work in a school setting with teachers, principals, and superintendents, and contribute in positive ways to the education of students – without having to interact with them personally.

 Non-Teaching Careers Outside Education

-An education degree is more versatile than you might think.
-The knowledge earned and skills developed in an education program can serve you well in a number of positions outside the traditional school setting.
-If you’re not interested in teaching – and not interested in working in a school either – you may want to consider these alternative careers:
+A bachelor’s degree in education is more versatile than you might think.
+The knowledge earned and skills developed in an education major can serve you well in a number of positions outside the traditional school setting.
+If you’re not interested in teaching – and not interested in working in a school either – you may want to consider these alternative education degree jobs:

 Non-Traditional Teaching Careers

 Maybe you don’t think teaching is all that bad – you just don’t want to do it in a traditional classroom setting.
-Lucky for you, many careers in teaching don’t need to happen in a classroom setting.
+Lucky for you, many education degree jobs don’t need to happen in a classroom setting.